-Land policy needs updating.
-Three cases can show the necessity of land policy up-to-dateness: 'land reform policy' published in world bank in 1975 should be updated considering changes of requirements of title types and land market efficiency after decades of years (Deinlnger,Binswanger, 1999); China's land policy since 1978 has been changed dramatically in response to land allocation systems adjustment (Ding, 2003); Chinese cultivated land use changes between 1999 and 2007 resulted in policy changes and evolving (Song,Ouyang et al., 2012).
-These cases could also imply that the epoch of time for land policy up-to-dateness is decades of time.
+in response to land allocation systems adjustment (Ding, 2003); Chinese cultivated land use changes between 1999 and 2007 resulted in policy changes and evolving (Song, Ouyang et al., 2012).
+The above mentioned cases could also imply that the epoch of time for land policy up-to-dateness is decades of time.

-Land legislation, in this paper, is considered involving into land policy.
-Because setting or refining of legal rules is the subsequent procedure to land policy updating.
-Similarly, land legislation needs up-to-dateness (Van der Molen, Österberg, 1999).
-This up-to-dateness could be presented in 'reforming' and 'strengthening': land legislation needs reforming to become modern, standardized and simple through simplifying title nature (reduce to limit tenure types), enabling compulsory registration, introducing state guarantees in case of risks or integrating land-related laws into one systematic legislation (Dale, McLaughlin, 1999); legal principles should be strengthened for protecting land ownership and creating effective land markets; surging regulatory requirements drive the move to legalize almost all aspects of human behavior, especially for land administration issues (Bennett, Wallace et al., 2008b; Wallace, Williamson, 2006).
-Legal updating is closely relating to or directly determined by land policy.
-As such, various channels to achieve legal updating is actually demonstrating the necessity of land policy updating.
+Land legislation, in this paper, is considered involving into land policy, because setting or refining of legal rules is the subsequent procedure to land policy updating.
+Similarly, land legislation needs up-todateness (Van der Molen, Österberg, 1999).
+This up-to-dateness could be presented in 'reforming' and 'strengthening' - land legislation needs reforming to become modern, standardized and simple through simplifying title nature (reduce to limit tenure types), enabling compulsory registration, introducing state guarantees in case of risks or integrating land-related laws into one systematic legislation (Dale, McLaughlin, 1999); legal principles should be strengthened for protecting land ownership and creating effective land markets; surging regulatory requirements drive the move to legalize almost all aspects of human behavior, especially for land administration issues (Bennett, Wallace et al., 2008b; Wallace, Williamson,